yetichain/yeti-docs/docs/funding.md

 * avoid centralized investments from VCs;
 * turn founders' vision into reality;
 * reward people who supported the project the most;
-* launch Antofy decentralized as much as possible.
+* launch YETI decentralized as much as possible.

 Therefore, we are building a strong community of enthusiasts simultaneously with blockchain development.
 And if you want to be one of the initial validators - you are welcome!